 Within a few short years he jerked the steering wheel right and got the school back on the path biblically.
 Not only that, he put the mission of Jesus in the center of the school.
 He launched “The Year of Evangelism” at CCU and made sure both students and teachers were fully equipped to share their faith.

 He turned the ship in a powerful and spectacular way.
-Colorado Christian University is the school it is today because of the great leadership of President Bill Armstrong.
+Colorado Christian University is the school it is today because of the great christian leadership of President Bill Armstrong.

-In the last few years before he went to be with the Lord I met with him as much as I could to learn from his leadership excellence.
+In the last few years before he went to be with the Lord I met with him as much as I could to learn from his christian leadership excellence.
 I have known several good leaders over my lifetime but Bill Armstrong was a great leader…because he led CCU to follow Jesus!

 Great leaders lead.